matlagp/bass/prototype-esp-idf/README.md

 ## Important

 To flash the image, partition size has to be increased.
+It should be taken care of automagically, thanks to setting partitions file in platformio.ini, however if you get error messages about insufficient space, do the following:

 Edit file: `~/.platformio/packages/framework-espidf/components/partition_table/partitions_singleapp.csv`